 The following view appears.
 In there, it is possible to adjust the settings in each category.

-Example: turning the touch screen sounds off
+4) An example: Turning the touch screen sounds off

 - tap Sound